Carbon-neutral and zero-waste production

 In Assendelft (NL) we make linoleum floor coverings, bulletin board and finishing material for (office) furniture.
 Our factory in Kirkcaldy makes linoleum floor coverings like Marmoleum Modular.

 Marmoleum, our linoleum brand, is a true environmental evergreen.
-Made from natural raw materials and produced in a modern and efficient production environment running on green electricity, the production of this floor covering is actually carbon negative from cradle to gate.
+Made from natural raw materials and produced in a modern and efficient production environment running on green electricity, the production of this floor covering is actually carbon positive from cradle to gate.

 In our linoleum factories, the vast majority of linoleum waste is re-used in Marmoleum flooring products.
 Other valuable streams, like jute or furniture linoleum backing paper residuals, are offered to parties that upcycle them into highly valuable or socially responsible products.
 Installation residues are also collected and added to the recycling system on our sites, contributing to the 43% recycled content in Marmoleum.